-The Harriet Tubman Free Foot Clinic serves our friends on the street at Mercy Community Church in Atlanta, GA.
-After a dozen years of service, Herbalista Lorna has passed the torch to our new leads, Christine Overrocker and Susan Edgett.
-They are both longtime Footsters and we are grateful for their dedication and service!
-Herbalista Free Clinic still continues to provide herbal supplies and technical services, assisting as we are able to continue this incredible clinic that has served our friends on the streets in Atlanta for 20 years!
+The Harriet Tubman Free Foot Clinic has served the weary fee of our friends on the street for over 20 years!
+And in 2020, after more than a dozen years of service and clinic coordination, Herbalista Lorna she has passed the torch to new leadership.
+Footsters Christine Overrocker and Susan Edgett have been longtime volunteers and we are grateful for their dedication and service!
+Herbalista Free Clinic still continues to provide herbal supplies and time as we are able to support this incredible clinic!

-The Foot Clinic is a collaborative care clinic, blending conventional and herbal therapies.
+We believe the best type of Foot Care is collaborative care.
+This means we utilize both conventional and herbal therapies.
 We strive to meet every visitor to our clinic with open hearts and healing hands.
-All services are free thanks to the help of our volunteers and to generous donations.

 When we offer to care for someone’s feet, we are entering into an intimate and sacred relationship.
 We are asking they trust us with not only their body, but their ability to navigate the world.
 How much we rely on our feet!
 They lead us to food, to water, to shelter, and to work.
 They are our contact with the earth and our means of escaping danger.
 They inform and also reflect our experience as we walk, run, skip, stumble, march and dance our way through life.
 In our work at the Harriet Tubman Foot Clinic we take that responsibility seriously.
 We hope that during our clinic, we can offer the hardworking feet of our friends on the street the comfort and care they deserve!